andrii2g/foldersnap/README.md

 `foldersnap` is a simple Go CLI that snapshots folder metadata to JSON and compares two snapshots to show what changed.

-Version `0.1.0` is intentionally simple:
+Current Version is intentionally simple.

-- standard library only
-- JSON snapshot format
-- no file hashing
-- no file content diff
-- no `.gitignore` parsing

 The snapshot records lightweight metadata only:

 - relative path
 - entry type
 - size in bytes
 - created time in UTC, when available
 - modified time in UTC
-- permissions
+- permissions (if applicable)

 ## Build